 Amongst the three intervention types, the protection and conservation of natural vegetation (PRO) has the strongest effect on soil quality (SOC, BD) and erosion (Sloss, SSY).
-When native forests and grasses are protected from conversion to agricultural land, the topsoil contains 3.01 ± 0.893 times more soil organic carbon than in the control sites.
-At the same time, the soil physical structure is better with a dry bulk density of 0.82 ± 0.08 g cm-3 in natural vegetation, being 0.878 ± 0.030 times lower compared to control sites.
+When native forests and grasses are protected from conversion to agricultural land, the topsoil contains $3.01 \pm 0.893$ times more SOC than in the control sites.
+At the same time, the soil physical structure is better with a dry BD of $0.82 \pm$ $0.08 \text{ g cm}^{-3}$ in natural vegetation, being $0.878 \pm 0.030$ times lower compared to control sites.
 The high soil porosity enhances structural support, water and solute movement and soil aeration (Podwojewski et al., 2002).
-There is a clear and positive effect on soil erosion mitigation, with soil losses being 0.357 ± 0.187

-Janeau et al. (2015) showed the importance of native vegetation in facilitating soil water infiltration as it can conduct over 50% of rainwater through stemflow to the soil.
-This is confirmed by other empirical data (e.g., Harden, 1996; Poulenard et al., 2001) collected at the plot scale, and the runoff coefficient is - on average - 0.318 ± 0.159 times lower in areas where natural vegetation is protected or conserved.
-The empirical data is not sufficient to assess systematically the effect on runoff processes at the catchment scale.
+There is a clear and positive effect on soil erosion mitigation, with Sloss being $0.357 \pm 0.187$ times lower, and SSY being $0.334 \pm 0.085$ times lower than at the control sites.
+Experimental work by, for example, Janeau et al. (2015) showed the importance of native vegetation in facilitating soil water infiltration as it can conduct over 50 % of rainwater through stemflow to the soil.
+This is confirmed by other empirical data (e.g., Harden, 1996; Poulenard et al., 2001) collected at the plot scale, and the RC is on average $0.318 \pm 0.159$ times lower in areas where natural vegetation is protected or conserved.
+The empirical data are not sufficient to systematically assess the effect on run-off processes at the catchment scale.